uhLeeshUh/Andala/README.md

 ```

 ### Cartesian canvas symmetric calculations
-Since an HTML canvas begins its coordinate system with (0,0) at the top left corner, I translated the canvas grid into a Cartesian plane about the origin.
-When a user clicks anywhere on the canvas, the distance from the origin is calculated as well as a set of symmetric points which will be simultaneously drawn.
+Since an HTML canvas begins its coordinate system with (0,0) at the top left corner, I translated the canvas grid into a Cartesian plane.
+When a user clicks anywhere on the canvas, the distance from the origin is calculated as well as a set of symmetric point(s) which will be simultaneously drawn.

 In the case of radial symmetry, the first user click calculates an initial angle `theta` about the origin.
 This, in conjunction with the `radialOrder` -- or number of symmetry slices -- is used to determine equidistantly-spaced points in radians whose canvas coordinates are calculated using trigonometry.